 Additionally, Nest Bedding has a Lifetime Comfort Guarantee that gives eligible customers the chance to save 30% when buying a new mattress.

-The Natural All Latex Mattress and the Organic All Latex Mattress each come with a lifetime limited warranty.
+The Finch and the Organic All Latex Mattress each come with a lifetime limited warranty.
 This warranty applies to the original mattress owner who purchased their Nest Bedding mattress from an authorized retailer.

 In the event that Nest Bedding finds a qualifying defect, it will repair or replace the mattress.
 Eligible defects include indentations over 1 inch deep, flaws in the manufacturing of the cover’s zipper, and physical flaws in the mattress cover.